In Texas gaucamole is omnipresent. There are as many recipes as there are bragging-prone machos.

 1. Using a molcajete, make a fine paste of the onion, chile, cilantro and salt.

-Here is where I mentioned that you can develop the flavor direction that your guacamole will take.
+I mentioned that you can develop the flavor direction that your guacamole will take.
 You may add other seasonings to the molcajete, but keep in mind that you are following many years of tradition.
 Make sure your variations are culturally relevant, enticing to the palette, and not just vacuously trendy.

 2. Dice the avocado and add to the molcajete, scraping and folding to make sure the avocado is covered with the seasonings.